 Unlike the London Boat Show, the Southampton Boat Show continues to grow with its stands and berths being booked many months in advance.
 The RIN stand, organised by the Small Craft SIG was better placed this year and was kept busy.
 Solent Branch members assisted with the manning of the stand.
 A combination of SCG and local branch programmes encouraged quite a number of interesting people to join RIN.They came not only from within the local region but also from other parts of the UK.
 A most worthwhile event which raises the RIN profile and brings in new members.

 On the subject of exhibitions, the Solent Branch has ploughed something of a lone path within RIN by taking part in "Skillfest" events for a number of years.
-The next one being held at the Southampton Cruise Terminal is expected to attract over 3000 young people and their teachers.
-We do not have jobs or training courses to offer but the organisers like us there because we demonstrate new technology in action, so much so, that they recently gave us a local award as "amazing people".
-This autumn, the maritime section of our stand is being strengthened by Les Emptage FRIN of Neptunenavigation and for the first time, The Ordnance Survey will be joining us.
-With Graham Purchase from NATS, this means that we will have air, maritime and land navigation well covered.
+The most recent one, just held at the Southampton Cruise Terminal attracted over 3000 young people and their teachers.
+We did not have jobs or training courses to offer but the organisers like us there because we demonstrate new technology in action, so much so, that they recently gave us a local award as "amazing people".
+This autumn, the maritime section of our stand was strengthened by Les Emptage MRIN of Neptunenavigation and for the first time, Ordnance Survey joined us with a team of three.
+With Graham Purchase FRIN from NATS, this meant that we had air, maritime and land navigation well covered.

 The Branch regards providing encouragement, assistance and a platform for RIN and its special interest groups to run events in this region as an important part of its role.
 RIN's INC 2015 is being held in Manchester but we very were pleased when the Small Craft Group decided to run its November weather and sailing seminar at the Hornet Services Sailing Club in Gosport.
 It has proved to be a good decision, because the event was fully sold out two months before the planned closing date.and we have a reserve list.

-History of Air Navigation events run in this region are always popular with local members, the next one being at Goodwood on Wed 12th November 2014 - booking required, see the website.
+History of Air Navigation events run in this region are always popular with local members ,so much that the next one being at Goodwood on Wed 12th November 2014 is a "sell out".

 Visits are well supported and a feature of our local programme, so much so that we have laid on two separate visits to the new MCA National Operations Centre in early December.
 Prior booking is essential and because of a numbers limitation, this event is strictly members only, no guests.